 You’ll need some specialized equipment from the FightCamp company to get started, including:

 — Boxing gloves and wraps.
-This gear is common to most boxing studios and workouts and help protect the hands.
+This gear is common to most boxing studios and workouts and helps protect the hands.
 The company offers 12- and 16-ounce glove options for adults and 6-ounce kids’ gloves.

 — Punch trackers.
 These small trackers are about the size of a matchbox and slip into pockets sewn into the wrist area of the wraps.
 They track your punches to give you feedback on your session and allow you to track your progress.
 They also unlock features in the FightCamp app to track and display punch volume, speed and output in real time.